cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?

+    Answer : No,because object created in operator.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?

+	Answer : in case#1 and case#2 don't same because case#1 create new object r7 equal r3 so the value doesn't sent to r3,
+			but case#2 r7 call r3 then we use r7++ so the value sent to r3.

 ## Expected Output: